 We’re trying to replicate the same lighting conditions for each test, as far as we can, but right now our findings are based on observation rather than scientific testing…and different lighters will probably suit different fires or stoves.
 But anyway….

-First off, we compared the Waxling firelighter (pictured left) with the Phoenix ecofirelighter.
+First off, we compared the Waxling firelighter (pictured below) with the Phoenix ecofirelighter.

 From the top picture, you can see right away that the Waxling has a more dense core and it’s a lot more tightly rolled.
 The Phoenix has a very much looser construction, with trails of wood wool detaching from it easily.